-Accept the report and assign an immediate response.
+Accept the report and assign a zero to 24 hour response.

-Since the referral was received as a report of human trafficking, the CI supervisor will notify Law Enforcement within twenty-four (24) hours of receipt of the referral.
+Since the referral was received as a report of human trafficking, the CI supervisor will notify Law Enforcement within 24 hours of receipt of the referral.
 If the Law Enforcement agency who handles human trafficking was the referent, there is no need to contact that agency in return.

-3.29 Reports Involving Temporary Assistance for Needy Families (TANF) Drug Testing
+3.28 Reports Involving Temporary Assistance for Needy Families (TANF) Drug Testing

-WV Code §9-3-6(h) require abuse and/or neglect referrals to be made by TANF staff:
+W. Va.
+Code §9-3-6(h) require abuse and/or neglect referrals to be made by TANF staff: